Dixith1196/THE-HUNT/Bhaskar/README.md

 # 4 hours of Day2:
 - On discussing with the teammates about the working hours on the project. i have updated the schedule management on the readme file and commited the changes to the repo. [commit](https://github.com/Dixith1196/THE-HUNT/commit/a6c4e9b1b9fe7e11bdbb6d0bf49603e806a6a8be)
-- I have also estimated the total cost of the project and formed a table in  the readme file using markdown.[commit](https://github.com/Dixith1196/THE-HUNT/commit/19110d6247b06614ca31d99079878c30bf011293).
+- I have also estimated the total cost of the project based on the sprints and working hours of the Teammates and formed a table in  the Readme.md file .[commit](https://github.com/Dixith1196/THE-HUNT/commit/19110d6247b06614ca31d99079878c30bf011293).
 - I have updated the schedule management and cost estimation table with the png files.and made commits to the repo.[commit](https://github.com/Dixith1196/THE-HUNT/commit/ffe0f6474ab7cd5e6206e0c51ab433acbad110b7)

 # 4 hours of Day3:
- - After reviewing the comments. i have added the user Stories in the ReadMe file. [commit](https://github.com/Dixith1196/THE-HUNT/commit/96881ee32d5b0aeeff1021b8cb271c05d4a33da5)
+ - After reviewing the comments. i have added the user Stories to the Readme.Md file. [commit](https://github.com/Dixith1196/THE-HUNT/commit/96881ee32d5b0aeeff1021b8cb271c05d4a33da5)
  - i have also mentioned the acceptance criteria for the players to participate in the Hunt.[commit](https://github.com/Dixith1196/THE-HUNT/commit/9da2c9e49d23f66301cba7f2f4d95f5282cea810)
  - we have also made some changes on the tasks of the Team members. [commit](https://github.com/Dixith1196/THE-HUNT/commit/94f084abcca8e44573e5198bfc2a7ba57e4bcc5c)
- - i have also added the technologies that we are going to use in developing the project.[commit](https://github.com/Dixith1196/THE-HUNT/commit/7cd879a0fea09d088b43e754fd037ea99bf45beb)
+ - i have also added the technologies that we are going to use in developing the project as per client requirements.[commit](https://github.com/Dixith1196/THE-HUNT/commit/7cd879a0fea09d088b43e754fd037ea99bf45beb)